chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 ### YAML file

 `subgraph.yaml` map handlers to the event.
-For example, to make the above handler work, we will link it with the event inside subgraph.yml this way
+For example, to make the above handler work, we will link it with the event inside subgraph.yml this way.

 ```
 eventHandlers: